blowdart/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

 The canonicalized resource is built by constructing a string as follows

 * Start a string with the resource's encoded URI path, beginning with the forward slash (/) character, without query parameters
-* Sort the query parameter names in alphabetical order, treating a query parameter that is not a key/value pair as having a null name and coming first in any sorting
+* Sort the query parameter names in alphabetical order, treating a query parameter that is not a key/value pair as having a null parameter name and coming first in any sorting
 * For each query parameter name
   * Append a newline (\n) character to the resource string